 Our audits identify opportunities for improving public sector accountability and performance.
 We develop recommendations in consultation with the entities we audit in response to our audit findings.
 Our recommendations are reported to the entities involved and, for the more significant matters, to parliament.
 Most entities agree with our recommendations.

-In regards to the recommendations we have made previously, it is pleasing we continue to make an impact through these recommendations, as the following case studies highlight.
+In regards to the recommendations we have made, it is pleasing we continue to make an impact through these recommendations, as the following case studies highlight.

-Following the tabling of our report Planning for School Infrastructure, the government allocated an additional $4.2 billion over the next four years for school infrastructure.
+Following the tabling of this report, the government allocated an additional $4.2 billion over the next four years for school infrastructure.
 It also established the School Infrastructure NSW unit within the Department of Education to implement the School Assets Strategic Plan, a blueprint for the future of school infrastructure in New South Wales.
 Read report.

 Recommendations accepted %